robertol/mod_gate/README.md

 ## About

 This is an Apache module designed for dealing with jerks on the Internet.
+Withit you can blacklist IP ranges and User Agents, responding with whatever HTTP status code you like.
+All the lists are stored in a SQLite database.

 It is written from scratch specifically for Apache 2.x.

 It works using an SQLite database which contains block lists.
 There are two lists so far: IP blocks and User Agents.
 The IP block table contains an IP range